TeachThought’s Most Popular Articles About Project-Based Learning

 “Other teachers (and critics of PBL) are uncomfortable with ceding ‘control’ for fear their classrooms will become something like what I jokingly call ‘Free Range Chicken.’
 In this scenario, students might very well be metaphorically wandering about with no real guidance on their academic and cognitive path.
 That’s only not effective PBL, that’s not good teaching.
 We use the image in this article to help illustrate that the amount of autonomy we want to provide is dependent upon the complexity of the task.
 If we want to more loosely manage students then the task should be less complex and conversely, if the task is more complex we’ll need to more tightly manage them.”

 “While PBL is a different approach to learning, it’s not hugely different from traditional learning from a broad enough perspective.
-The learning process is simply personalized in a progressive PBL environment by students asking important questions, and making changes to products and ideas based on individual and collective response to those questions.
+The learning process is simply personalized in a progressive PBL environment by students asking important questions, and making changes to products and ideas based on individual and collective responses to those questions.
 In PBL, the projects only serve as an infrastructure to allow users to play, experiment, use simulations, address authentic issues, and work with relevant peers and community members in pursuit of knowledge.”

-“Project-Based Learning is the anchoring of student-driven learning through the design, development, and publication authentic projects, products, and related learning outcomes.
-It is a forward-way of thinking about how you can plan learning experiences for students while simultaneously centering them in the learning process itself.
+“Project-Based Learning is the anchoring of student-driven learning through the design, development, and publication of authentic projects, products, and related learning outcomes.
+It is a forward way of thinking about how you can plan learning experiences for students while simultaneously centering them in the learning process itself.
 This graphic takes a look at a seven-phase model for designing project-based learning units, which parallel much of what is accepted as ‘best practice’ for learning design.”

 25 Questions to Guide Teaching with Project-Based Learning